Fullsailer/CSharpCourse/README.md

 # CSharpCourse
-This is a course for beginners, intermediate, and advanced Sharp developers.
+This is a course for beginners, intermediate, and advanced C# developers.